Arrival to San José

 Free Day at Arenal volcano / La Fortuna

-The Tenorio Volcano National Park is one home of Costa Rica´s most spectacular natural wonders: the sky blue Río Celeste Waterfall.
-The result of sulphur and calcium carbonate from the minerals in the river are giving the bright color.
+The Tenorio Volcano National Park is one home to Costa Rica´s most spectacular natural wonders: the sky blue Río Celeste Waterfall.
+The result of sulphur and calcium carbonate from the minerals in the river is giving a bright colour.
 As this river is situated inside the Tenorio National Park, one must hike within the park to see it.
 Along its trails, wildlife abounds with extensive bird species, butterflies and monkeys.
 One highlight of the trails is the climb to the volcano´s symmetrical cinder cone, as well as multiple hot springs along the way.

-Softly laying over a mountain top surrounded by primary forest reserves and the National Park Volcan Tenorio, Celeste Mountain Lodge invites you to share the pristine nature environment, their unique contemporary design and ambiance, their Responsible Tourism philosophy, the most outstanding views of both the Tenorio and Miravalles volcanoes, the innovative Tica-fusion Cuisine, as well as their private 2 km trail in pristine tropical jungle, all blended in efficient and friendly service.
+Softly laying over a mountain top surrounded by primary forest reserves and the National Park Volcan Tenorio, Celeste Mountain Lodge invites you to share the pristine natural environment, their unique contemporary design and ambience, their Responsible Tourism philosophy, the most outstanding views of both the Tenorio and Miravalles volcanoes, the innovative Tica-fusion Cuisine, as well as their private 2 km trail in a pristine tropical jungle, all blended in efficient and friendly service.

 Hotel: Celeste Mountain Lodge (2 Nights)

 Free Day at Celeste Mountain Lodge

 As an optional excursion discover the primary transitional rain-to-cloud forest, rich in flora, fauna and birds (up to 300 species) lead by a specialized guide.
 Choose from a strictly Bird Watching outing or a more general Naturalist Tour, and its duration.